sutanurath/MultiColorIconView/README.md

 It increases the app performance by reusing the single icon.

 Reduces the apk size.

 Easy to transform color of the image through hex code.

-Put the BlurEffectView in the layout xml
+Put the MultiColorIconView in the layout xml

 ```
 <com.sutanu.multiiconview.MultiColorIconView